|Date of incident:

 On 4 March 2015, a 16-year-old minor from Al' Arrub refugee camp was arrested by Israeli soldiers from home at 4:00 a.m.
 He reports ill treatment.
 He reports not being informed of his right to silence by the interrogator but consulting with a lawyer before interrogation.
 He reports being released 4 days later after his parents paid NIS 1,000.

-My father woke me up and told me that Israeli soldiers had come to the house to arrest me.
+My father woke me up and told me that Israeli soldiers had come to our home to arrest me.
 It was 4:00 a.m.
-He told me they wanted to take me to Etzion for interrogation because I was accused of throwing stones at soldiers.
+He told me they wanted to take me to Etzion settlement for interrogation because I was accused of throwing stones at soldiers.
 The soldiers gave my father a document with details about me arrest.
-They told me to get dressed and immediately took me outside the house where they tied my hands to the front with three plastic ties: one on each wrist and one connecting the two.
+They told me to get dressed and immediately took me outside where they tied my hands to the front with three plastic ties: one on each wrist and one connecting the two.
 The ties were not painful.